Who Was Eadweard Muybridge?

-Hollywood couldn't have devised a more titillating scenario.
-Eadweard Muybridge, an eccentric inventor, was on the verge of a truly revolutionary discovery when his young wife had an affair.
+Eadweard Muybridge was an eccentric inventor and photographer who is known for his pioneering work with motion and motion-picture projection.
+However, he is also known for controversy.
+Muybridge was on the verge of a truly revolutionary discovery when his young wife had an affair.
 Muybridge killed the suitor in cold blood and was later acquitted on a verdict of "justifiable homicide."
 He resumed his work and developed a miraculous process for capturing movement on film, laying the groundwork for the motion picture industry.

 Edward James Muggeridge was born on April 9, 1830, to John and Susan Muggeridge of Kingston upon Thames, England.
-At age 20, he immigrated to America, first to New York, and then, in 1855, to San Francisco, where he established himself as a successful bookseller.
+At age 20, he immigrated to the United States, first to New York, and then, in 1855, to San Francisco, where he established himself as a successful bookseller.
 Around this time, he also changed his surname to Muybridge, which he believed to be its original construction.

 In 1860, while traveling to the East Coast en route to England, Muybridge received serious head injuries in a stagecoach accident.
 As a result, he suffered from double vision and confusion, and friends noticed a marked difference in his behavior.
 Studies by modern neurologists examining the medical records speculate that the injury to his frontal cortex might have led to some emotional and eccentric behavior later in his life.

 After his convalescence, Muybridge returned to San Francisco and took up photography full-time.
 Under the pseudonym "Helios," he set out to record the scenery of the West with his mobile darkroom.
 He produced a wide array of panoramic landscape photographs, most famously of Yosemite Valley, and traveled to Alaska in 1868 to photograph the Tlingit people.

 Galloping Horse Photographic Discovery